bworrell/cutie-stix/README.md

 * Drag n' drop doesn't work in OSX.
 There seems to be a [bug in Qt](https://bugreports.qt.io/browse/QTBUG-40449) where filenames aren't reported correctly in file drop events.
 I think it was fixed in Qt 5 but it seems alive and well in (Py)Qt 4.8.

+* Any non-STIX files that a user attempts to add to **cutiestix** will be silently filtered out.
+The UI should probably handle this better and notify the user of the dropped files, but I haven't had time to work out a nice notification system that I like.

 * No CybOX validation.
 This is by design, so it'll likely never be implemented.

 ## Terms